Thanks for visiting Aeriel Wynnell!

 About the blog

-Aerielwynnell, is a space to share life experiences in my walk away from and now, with Christ.
+Aerielwynnell is a space to share life experiences in my walk away from and now, with Christ.
 I’m incredibly transparent in hopes that anyone who reads my work can see themselves in it.
 This allows for relatable teachings and advice for those who find themselves in similar situations.

 My passion is rooted in teaching the youth about Jesus and why He is a necessity in their lives on a level they understand.
 This includes using music, games, demonstrations, and discussion to help illustrate various points of the lesson.
 Aeriel has been teaching youth bible study to teens in my hometown for over 4 years.
-I also teach and supports character development and its impact on their lives and those connected to them.
-I’ve had the privilege of speaking at several youth conferences and has had multiple, positive reviews on her teachings from both parents and youth!
+I also teach and support character development and its impact on their lives and those connected to them.
+I’ve had the privilege of speaking at several youth conferences and have had multiple, positive reviews on her teachings from both parents and youth!

 The goal of my work leads back to Christ.
 Whether it’s the blog, my videos, books, or teachings, the goal is to show people the closeness of Christ in their lives.
 In showing the nearness of God, it illustrates his intentions with us despite our emotions and points to the truth, which is Christ himself.